davidakennedy/davidakennedy.com/_src/blog/2014-08-02-living-in-a-developers-utopia/index.md

 > My answer is always the same: not really.
 The actual truth of the matter, as ever, is more nuanced.
 > <cite>Matt Gemmell</cite> [Confessions of an Ex-Developer](http://mattgemmell.com/confessions-of-an-ex-developer/), in response to Ed's piece and Marco's piece.

 I think about it a bit differently.
-I like the Web's uncertainty.
+I like the web's uncertainty.
 I don't mind that it splinters off into a million different directions, often with new ones every day.
-I work on the Web because of its universality.
+I work on the web because of its universality.

 That universality leads to a lot of choices.
 That's all.
 Learning something new, integrating it into your project and choosing what you think is a "stable" work environment is up to you.
 It's your choice.